Four Types of Effective Exercises for Lower Back Pain Relief

 Who would have thought that strengthening the abs and core will also work in reducing lower back pain?
 Experts have confirmed that planks and other exercises, which target abdominal muscle groups, also relieve that dull ache.
 Here are three core strengthening exercises for lower back pain from YurielKaim that you can include in your regimen.

-I. Basic Plank
+I. How to Do a Basic Plank

 Simple yet effective, planking fully stretches your body, particularly the limbs.
 It strengthens all the major muscles comprising your core while helping reduce fat around the waistline.
 Because it contracts all the muscle layers of your abdominal fascia with just simple moves, it alleviates lower back pain.